2NE1 (2009 EP): Background

-The extended play was a commercial success in South Korea.
-It recorded over 50,000 pre-orders within a week—a high amount for a rookie group at the time, and sold over 80,000 copies within two weeks after its release.
-In early August, the EP surpassed sales of 100,000 copies.
-On the Hanteo album chart, 2NE1 1st Mini Album was the best-selling girl group album and the third best-selling album overall during 2009.

-Five of the EP's tracks ranked within the top 100 on the year-end Melon chart for 2009—the most by any act during the year—and led to the EP being named among the most successful digital albums in K-pop history according to Star News.
-It continued to show strong sales by charting on the 2010 year end chart for Gaon, selling an additional 40,949 copies.
-It has since sold over 225,000 copies as of September 2016.

 Singles

 "Lollipop", written and produced by Teddy Park, was digitally released on March 27, 2009.
-Despite not being promoted traditionally by both groups, the song nonetheless was a major success in South Korea; giving the girls a number #1 song before their debut.
+Despite not being promoted traditionally by both groups, the song nonetheless was a major success in South Korea; giving the girls a number one song before their debut.

 "Fire" became a hit on various on- and offline charts.
 It was released as planned on May 6, with two versions of the music video—a "space" version and a "street" version—released the same day.
 The videos received over one million views in a day; the view count then increased to two million.

 "I Don't Care" was the third single from 2NE1, co-produced by Teddy and YG's newly signed rising producer Kush.
 Soon after its release, the music video was also profiled in Perez Hilton's blog who declared them his "favorite" Korean girl-group.
 The single went on to win Song of the Year at the 2009 Mnet Asian Music Awards, making them the first group to win the accolade in the same year of debut, and the second rookie to win after Big Bang for "Lies" (2007).